menu

 More people work in manufacturing and as laborers here in the Gage Park neighborhood than in 99.0% of the neighborhoods in America.
 Despite the loss of manufacturing jobs across the nation, this neighborhood remains a place where, compared to other parts of the country, you will find many laborers and manufacturers.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Gage Park neighborhood has a highly unusual pattern of car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Gage Park neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 39.7% of the households here have four, five, or more cars.
 That is more cars per household than in 98.1% of the neighborhoods in the nation.

 In addition, being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Gage Park neighborhood is one of the most walkable neighborhoods in America.